Dual Encoding for Video Retrieval by Text: Evaluation

 \textbf{Results}.
 Table \ref{tab:sota-msrvtt} summarizes the performance comparison on three different data partitions of MSR-VTT.
 Though our goal is video retrieval by text, which corresponds to text-to-video retrieval in the table, video-to-text retrieval is also included for completeness.
 Note that the number of the candidate videos/sentences to be retrieved in the official partition is larger than that in the other two partitions.
 Hence, the official partition is more challenging.
 As a consequence, for all the models, their performance scores on the official partition are lower than their counterparts on the other partitions.
 Consider the results using the same video features, our dual encoding model achieves the best overall performance.

-Among the results marked with an asterisk (*), CE* which utilizes seven video features performs the best.
-Still, the proposed Dual Encoding model using only two visual features outperforms it on the first two data partitions.
+Among the results marked with asterisks (*), CE* which utilizes seven video features performs the best.
+Still, the proposed Dual Encoding model using only two visual features outperforms CE* on the first two data partitions, while slightly worse on Test1k-Yu.
+Note that on this test set, Dual Encoding was trained on the corresponding training set of 7,010 videos as specified by \cite{yu2018joint}, whilst CE* was trained on an enlarged set of 9,000 videos.
 The results demonstrate the effectiveness of our proposed model.